Castle Senior Benefits: Our Story

 The roots of our agency began long before we helped the first person turning 65 get set-up with Medicare health plans.

-In 1991 I started working with a faith-based healthcare company, New Life Treatment Centers, as a crisis response counselor.
-In that role I helped people find help for their family members struggling with depression, addictions, and other behavioral issues.
-We had adolescent and geriatric programs, eating disorder and drug/alcohol treatment centers all over the country.
-One of my biggest challenges was getting the patient's health insurance company to pay for the treatment they needed.
+In 1991 I started working as a crisis response counselor for a mental health care company.
+In that role I helped people find treatment for people struggling with depression, addictions, and other behavioral issues.
+I was on the phone every day with insurance companies verifying benefits and one of my biggest challenges was getting approval from patient's health insurance company to pay for the treatment they needed.
 It was my first introduction to the inner workings of insurance, including Medicare.
 Over the years I went from being a counselor to training them, then moved into management as Vice-President of Operations.

-In 2009 I left New Life and launched Castle Senior Benefits, an independent health insurance agency specializing in Medicare benefits.
+In 2009 I launched Castle Senior Benefits, an independent health insurance agency specializing in Medicare benefits.

-One thing my work in healthcare taught me more than any other was that health insurance is expensive to have, but difficult and complicated to use.
-This is especially true when a person becomes eligible for Medicare.
-Prior to age 65 many have HR departments announcing the benefits for the next year, but once on Medicare you're making your own choices, often for the first time.
-In the months leading up to age 65 the solicitations spill out of the mailbox, offering lots of sales pitches, but little understanding on how Medicare works.
+While you're working you may have an HR department telling you what your healthcare benefit options are for the next year, but once you're eligible for Medicare you're making your own choices, often for the first time.
+In the months leading up to age 65 the solicitations spill out of your mailbox, offering lots of sales pitches, but little understanding on how Medicare works.
 As I began our agency my first goal was to change that.